-Hailed for his passion and natural musicianship by critics, audiences, and musicians alike, Rolf Bertsch is one of Canada's leading conductors.
-Appointed Assistant Conductor of the Orchestre symphonique de Montréal by Charles Dutoit in January 2000 and named Conductor in Residence for the 2002-2003 and 2003-2004 seasons, he has had an impressive reputation as conductor, pianist, communicator, teacher and adjudicator.
-His career has spanned a wide spectrum of musical experience and styles and has taken him to Europe, Asia, and throughout North and South America.
+Hailed for his passion and natural musicianship by critics, audiences, and musicians alike, Rolf Bertsch has quickly become one of Canada's leading conductors.
+Appointed Assistant Conductor of the Orchestre symphonique de Montréal by Charles Dutoit in January 2000 and named Conductor in Residence for the 2002-2003 and 2003-2004 seasons, he has built an impressive reputation as conductor, pianist, communicator, teacher and adjudicator.
+His career has spanned a wide spectrum of musical experience and styles and has taken him to Europe, the Orient, and throughout North and South America.

 Laureate of numerous competitions including the Canadian Music Competitions, Rolf Bertsch served for many years as pianist of the Orchestre symphonique de Montréal and the National Arts Centre Orchestra in Ottawa, the Société de musique contemporaine du Québec, as well as solo pianist for Les Grands Ballets Canadiens.
 Recitalist, soloist, and chamber musician, highlights of his career as a pianist have included a number of solo appearances with the Orchestre symphonique de Montréal under the direction of Charles Dutoit, most notably in Carnegie Hall in 1997, as well as performances at the chamber music festivals in Saratoga and Ottawa.

 Rolf Bertsch's career took an important turn when in September 1997 he was named Resident Conductor of the Calgary Philharmonic Orchestra, a position he held from 1998-2001.
 During this highly successful tenure, he also served as Music Director of the Calgary Civic Symphony Orchestra and Altius Brass, Calgary's leading brass ensemble, and worked regularly with Calgary's chamber music ensemble Rosa Selvetica and at the University of Calgary.